BernhardDenner/puppet-userstudy-controller/task_descriptions.md

   * `run_test` will run the Puppet agent and perform test cases on the resulting configuration files.
 Some test cases restore the original state of the manipulated configuration files.
-If you feel you really have messed up the configuration file in question use `run_test` to get a clean starting point.
+If you feel you really have messed up the configuration file in question, use `run_test` to get a clean starting point.
   * `run_puppet` just executes the Puppet agent
   * `exit`: this will end the current task's shell and therefore ends the current task.
 All test cases will run once again before the task container is